Epidermal growth factor receptor: Drug target

 There are several quantitative methods available that use protein phosphorylation detection to identify EGFR family inhibitors.

 New drugs such as osimertinib, gefitinib, erlotinib and brigatinib directly target the EGFR.
 Patients have been divided into EGFR-positive and EGFR-negative, based upon whether a tissue test shows a mutation.
 EGFR-positive patients have shown a 60% response rate, which exceeds the response rate for conventional chemotherapy.

 However, many patients develop resistance.
-Two primary sources of resistance are the T790M Mutation and MET oncogene.
-However, as of 2010 there was no consensus of an accepted approach to combat resistance nor FDA approval of a specific combination.
-Clinical trial phase II results reported for brigatinib targeting the T790M mutation, and brigatinib received Breakthrough Therapy designation status by FDA in Feb.
-2015.
+Two primary sources of resistance are the T790M mutation and MET oncogene.
+However, as of 2010, there was no consensus of an accepted approach to combat resistance nor FDA approval of a specific combination.
+Clinical trial phase II results reported for brigatinib targeting the T790M mutation, and brigatinib received Breakthrough Therapy designation status by the FDA in February 2015.

 The most common adverse effect of EGFR inhibitors, found in more than 90% of patients, is a papulopustular rash that spreads across the face and torso; the rash's presence is correlated with the drug's antitumor effect.
-In 10% to 15% of patients the effects can be serious and require treatment.
+In 10% to 15% of patients, the effects can be serious and require treatment.

 Some tests are aiming at predicting benefit from EGFR treatment, as Veristrat.

 Laboratory research using genetically engineered stem cells to target EGFR in mice was reported in 2014 to show promise.
 EGFR is a well-established target for monoclonal antibodies and specific tyrosine kinase inhibitors.

 Target for imaging agents

 Imaging agents have been developed which identify EGFR-dependent cancers using labeled EGF.
 The feasibility of in vivo imaging of EGFR expression has been demonstrated in several studies.

-It has been proposed that certain computed tomography findings such as ground-glass opacities, air bronchogram, spiculated margins, vascular convergence, and pleural retraction can predict the presence of EGFR mutation in patients with non-small cell lung cancer.
+It has been proposed that certain computed tomography findings, such as ground-glass opacities, air bronchogram, spiculated margins, vascular convergence, and pleural retraction, can predict the presence of EGFR mutation in patients with non-small cell lung cancer.